Tran-Research-Group/sumo_gym/README.md

 - Sphinx to generate Readme
 - GitHub Flow for how to add features to code (branching, merging etc.) (link an example of its use in Readme)

-## Package Management
-Use `poetry`

-First time you cloned the repo or whenever the package dependencies in the toml file is updated, run `poetry install`.

-For adding package, use `poetry add`.